Kunniii/selfhost_services/README.md

 ## What is this

-This is my own Docker for self-hosted services since 2021.
+This is my own Docker for self-hosted services since 200 BC.
 Now I an gonna public it on my GitHub.

 It will save time for me, if next time, i have to set up my new OS and need to run these services.